 Criteria JORC Code Explanation Commentary If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (eg 'down hole length, true width not known').
 Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drillhole collar locations and appropriate sectional views.
 Refer to Figures and Tables within the body of the text.
-Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results. lower cut-off or top-cuts have been applied.
+Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
+For any exploration results, all results are reported, no lower cut-off or top-cuts have been applied.
 Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
+There is no other substantive exploration data.
 Further work The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step-out drilling).
 Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
 It is anticipated that further work will include infill and step out drilling and follow up RC drilling.
-This work will be designed to improve confidence in and test potential extensions to the current resource estimates/Bob's/Hercules mineralisation.
-AC drilling will continue across the nearby geological terrain.
+This work will be designed to improve confidence in and test potential extensions to the current resource at Apollo Hill and mineralisation at Orcus and the Apollo Hill Complex.